Jack Hibberd: Literary career

-Hibberd has completed some stage adaptations of short stories: Gogol's The Overcoat (with music), De Maupassant's Odyssey of a Prostitute, and Tolstoy's The Death of Ivan Ilych.
-Hibberd's most challenging plays are his monodramas, in which he specializes.
-Those for women include Female Rhapsodies (sub-titled 'curtain-raisers'), Lavender Bags and Mothballs.
+Hibberd completed some stage adaptations of short stories: Nikolai Gogol's "The Overcoat" (with music), Guy de Maupassant's "Odyssey of a Girl", and Leo Tolstoy's The Death of Ivan Ilyich.
+Hibberd's most challenging plays were his monodramas, in which he specialized.
+Those for women included Female Rhapsodies (sub-titled 'curtain-raisers'), Lavender Bags and Mothballs.
 The first entails a preparation for a wedding (a fantasy performance), the second explores the fine public face of grief and its ugly private underbelly.
-Apart from Stretch, there is a gargantuan male on monodrama, From Apes to Apps, subtitled A History of the Western World in Ninety Minutes, which indeed it is.
+Apart from Stretch, there is a gargantuan male on monodrama, From Apes to Apps, subtitled A History of the Western World in Ninety Minutes.

 Peggy Sue, a companion to White with Wire Wheels, dramatises the mistreatment and exploitation of three romantic young women during a severe economic depression when they are compelled to work as prostitutes.
-Liquid Amber is a companion to Dimboola, and has audience participation at golden wedding celebration.
-A Toast to Melba and The Les Darcy Show embraces the lives of the famous diva Nellie Melba and the champion boxer Les Darcy.
+Liquid Amber is a companion to Dimboola, and has audience participation at a golden wedding celebration.
+A Toast to Melba and The Les Darcy Show embraces the lives of the famous diva Dame Nellie Melba and the champion boxer Les Darcy.
 Repossession concentrates on the conflicts between two poor young women who live in a shack out in the bush and two domineering corporate captains who, stranded, turn up for the night.

-Hibberd's recent plays are Commandments, in which five of the ten Commandments are inverted, or perverted, so that the breaking of a commandment becomes ethically justified.
-And Guantanamo Bay, which is set in that institution and is visited by President George W. Bush, Dick Cheney, Donald Rumsfeld, Douglas Feith and Paul Wolfowitz because it is "Open Day at Guantanamo Bay", and, to begin the celebrations, there is a performance of The History of American Violence...a play within a play.
+Hibberd's later plays were Commandments, in which five of the Ten Commandments are inverted, or perverted, so that the breaking of a commandment becomes ethically justified.
+And Guantanamo Bay, which is set in that institution and is visited by President George W. Bush, Dick Cheney, Donald Rumsfeld, Douglas Feith and Paul Wolfowitz because it is "Open Day at Guantanamo Bay", and, to begin the celebrations, there is a performance of The History of American Violence... a play within a play.
 The guests watch some examples of the artistry of contemporary torture.
 Later they are joined by Tony Blair and John Howard, Australia's "Man of Steel."
 Fidel Castro appears as an interlude.
 A waiter called Malcolm X causes great distress among the American dignitaries.